Technoference: A Closer Look

 There’s even a name for it now: technoference.

 Technoference describes the way technology—smartphones, tablets, TVs, video games, even smart watches—interrupts, distracts, or erodes intimacy in relationships.
-Couples across Lakeview, Lincoln Park, the Gold Coast, and Andersonville often come to counseling reporting the same struggle: “We’re in the same room, but it feels like we’re worlds apart.”
+Couples come to counseling reporting the same struggle again and again: “We’re in the same room, but it feels like we’re worlds apart.”

-If you’ve ever felt more competition with your partner’s phone than with another person, you’re not alone.
-In so many ways, our culture has become digitally dependent.
+If you’ve ever felt like you’re competing with your partner’s phone for attention, you’re not alone.
+In so many ways, our culture has quietly become digitally dependent—and our closest relationships are often where we feel it most.

 What Technoference Looks Like in Relationships